GaloisInc/dlkoopman/examples/README.md

 # Examples and Tutorials
 Tutorials are in the form of Jupyter notebooks.
 You can view them online.
-If you want to run them interactively, please perform the following steps first:
+If you want to run them interactively, please [install from source](../README.md#from-source) first.
-- Clone the repo: `git clone https://github.com/GaloisInc/deep-koopman.git`
-- Install requirements: `pip install -r requirements.txt`
-- Add the location to your Python path: `export PYTHONPATH="<clone_location>/deep-koopman:$PYTHONPATH"`

-You are now ready to go!

 ## State Predictor (on NACA0012 data)
 The folder [`state_predictor_naca0012`](./state_predictor_naca0012/) contains tutorials on: